starlibs/AILibs/softwareconfiguration/mlplan/readme.md

 /* set the global timeout of ML-Plan to 1 hour: */ builder.withTimeOut(new TimeOut(3600, TimeUnit.SECONDS));

-/* set the timeout of a single node in the search graph (evaluation of all random completions of a node): */ builder.withNodeEvaluationTimeOut(new TimeOut(300, TimeUnit.SECONDS));
+/* set the timeout of a node in the search graph (evaluation of all random completions of a node): */ builder.withNodeEvaluationTimeOut(new TimeOut(300, TimeUnit.SECONDS));

 /* set the timeout of a single solution candidate */